Latest information on Coronavirus (COVID-19)

 At a special meeting Friday, June 26, city commissioners adopted a resolution requiring people working, living, visiting or doing business in the City of Daytona Beach to wear a face covering in any indoor location, other than a home or residence, when social distancing is not possible in an effort to help prevent the spread of COVID-19.
 The face covering requirement is effective as of 12:01 a.m.
 Sunday, June 28.

-Applications will be accepted until the funds have been depleted or through Dec.
-15, 2020.
+Applications will be accepted through Dec.
+15, 2020, or when funds are depleted.
 Assistance is provided on a first-complete application and first qualified/eligible basis and is for rental housing costs incurred on or after March 1, 2020.
 Assistance includes rental payments, with a two-month maximum assistance per household.
-Assistance is capped at $1,500 per month and $3,000 total per household.
-Payments will be made to landlords or rental property management companies.
-The assistance does not have to be repaid.

 Appointments must be made to submit completed applications and provide documentation.
 Appointments can be made by calling: